Shraddha Nigam

-Shraddha Nigam is an Indian film and television actress.
+Shraddha Nigam is an Indian film and television actress, who has appeared in Malayalam and Hindi films as well as television serials.

 Personal life

 In 2008, Shraddha married television actor Karan Singh Grover.
 They divorced 10 months later following reports of his affair with choreographer Nicole Alvarez.
 In 2012, she married Mayank Anand; the couple have jointly owned a fashion line, MASN, since 2011.

 Career

 Shraddha's film debut was Poonilamazha, a 1997 Malayalam film.
 Her Hindi debut was in Josh in 2000.
 She later acted in few Hindi films.
 Her TV debut was the serial Choodiyan.
 The Times of India wrote that her role as the female lead in Krishna Arjun "stole hearts".
 In 2010, Shraddha began to focus on her fashion design line.
 In 2012, she was offered a role opposite Anuj Saxena in a show produced by Bhairavi Raichura.